-KEF rolls out new technology with KC62 Uni-Core Subwoofer
+KEF rolls out new technology with announcement of KC62 Uni-Core Subwoofer

 Hinted by KEF's Uni-Core technology announcement last week, the British speaker maker has now unveiled its new KC62 subwoofer.

 KEF's KC62 Uni-Core Force-Cancelling subwoofer not only sports a compact and sleek design, but we're also told that it delivers unprecedented depth and breath-taking accuracy in equal measure.

 The patent-pending Uni-Core design delivers exceptional performance and the benefits of force cancellation through a single motor system with concentrically arranged voice coils.
 This formation equals or exceeds the driver excursion of a much larger subwoofer while reducing the cabinet size by over a third, so boasts KEF.

 That 246x256x248 mm (HxWxD) curved cabinet is crafted from extruded aluminium and is offered in Carbon Black, and Mineral White finishes.

 Uni-Core is undoubtedly some innovative tech, but the KC62 has two other KEF touches that enable this compact sub to perform how it does.

 Firstly, the P-Flex Surround is a brand-new patent-pending driver surround.
 Apparently, it resists the acoustic pressure inside the cabinet without limiting sensitivity or adding excessive mass in the same way traditional surround designs do.
 This is achieved through a unique pleated design that has also gained it the nickname of Origami Surround.

 Another patent-pending new arrival is dubbed Smart Distortion Control Technology - guess what this does.
 Well, it's a sensorless, motional feedback system that helps correct even the slightest abnormalities that may occur, according to KEF.